2026 AT Summit coming to Victoria

 Hosted by the BC Cycling Coalition, with support from local partner Capital Bike, as well as BEST Mobility and HUB Cycling, the AT Summit will once again convene people working across BC’s transportation and clean energy sectors — including advocates, elected officials, policymakers, key contributors, and influencers from across academia, industry, government, and the non-profit sector — for relationship-building, information exchange and collaborations.

-The three-day conference will include a variety of discussion and presentation formats aimed at decision-makers, educators, engineers, funders, planners, program developers, researchers, service providers, and supporters working in and around active transportation.
-Formats will include workshops, plenary presentations, discussion panels, design labs, action labs, and hackathons, all led by experienced AT practitioners currently building and implementing actionable solutions across BC.
+The three-day conference will include a variety of discussion and presentation formats aimed at decision-makers, educators, engineers, funders, planners, program developers, researchers, service providers, and supporters working on active transportation.
+Formats will include workshops, plenary presentations, discussion panels, interactive action and design labs, and off-site group events, all led by experienced AT practitioners currently building and implementing actionable solutions across BC.

-According to Ladner, over conference delegates are expected to come to Victoria for the Summit, to listen to up to 50 speakers address best practices in reducing road transportation emissions in urban, suburban, and rural communities across B.C.
+More than 300 conference delegates are expected to come to Victoria for the Summit, to listen to 50 speakers address the role of active transportation in supporting affordability, economic growth, climate action and livability in urban, suburban, and rural communities across B.C.

 “Some are communities are doing really well.
 Some have the right people at the table but don’t know how to begin.
 And some advocates will join us for the first time and meet some really smart people who can help them get AT going in their community.
 The Summit is the place for all that.”